JibyJoje/Kubernetes/README.md

 - Deployment ensures that only a certain number of pods are down while they are updated.
 This is decided by the `maxUnavailable` field, which defaults to 25%
 - Deployment also ensures that only a certain number of pods are created above the desired number of pods.
 This is decided by the `maxSurge` field, which defaults to 25%
 - All of the deployment's rollout history is kept in the system so that you can rollback anytime you want.
+- Everytime a deployment happens, it creates a rollout and the rollout creates a deployment revision.
+- There are two deployment strategies that are available with Kubernetes and they are `recreate` and `rolling-update`
+- The problem with the `recreate` deployment strategy is that when the depolyment upgrades to a newer revision the application becomes in-accessible because the entire pods are brought down at the same time.
+- In the `rolling-update` strategy the pods are brought down and upgraded in a rolling fashion, thus there are still few pods pods that are serving the application.
+And this is the default strategy followed by Kubernetes.

 ![Deployments](https://miro.medium.com/max/700/0*gqmjVsavMoxbmgId.gif)